Kajoc/Sample-superstore-case-study/README.md

 # 📊 Sample Superstore Sales & Profit Analysis Project

-This project analyzes sales and profit performance across product categories, sub-categories, shipping modes, and geographic regions using **Tableau**.
+This project analyzes sales and profit performance across product categories and sub-categories, shipping modes, and geographic regions using **Google sheets** for cleaning, validation and standardization of the dataset and then **Tableau** for visualization of the dataset.
 The goal is to uncover actionable insights and provide recommendations to improve profitability and business performance.

 ---

 ## 🔑 Key Insights
 1. **Phones are the strongest revenue and profit driver**
-   - Generated the highest sales (over $300,000) and contributed significantly to profitability, making them a core product line for growth.
+   - Generated the highest sales (over $300,000) and contributed significantly to profitability.

 2. **Tables generate strong sales but incur losses**
    - Despite ranking among the top-selling sub-categories, Tables recorded a net loss of nearly $20,000, highlighting pricing inefficiencies or cost pressures.